iancharlesdouglas/carbon-components-qwik/README.md

 ```
 pnpm coverage
 ```
-All pushes to the GitHub repo will trigger a coverage run and a build run (which includes linting).
+All pushes to the GitHub repo will trigger a coverage run and a build run (which includes a linting check).

 ### Linter and Code Quality Rules
 The linter is ESLint.
 The spellcheck plugin is used (if you encounter a word not in the dictionary, just add it to the `skipWords` section of the `.eslintrc.json` file in the project root).
 ESLint is configured to format code using Prettier.
 TypeScript is configured in strict mode.
 See [Contributing](CONTRIBUTING.md) for more details on setup.